Stability theorems for positively graded domains and a question of Lindel: Introduction

-\paragraph{\bf{Convention}} The symbol $\mathbb{N}$ denotes the set of all non-negative integers, including $0$.
+The symbol $\mathbb{N}$ denotes the set of all non-negative integers, including $0$.
 All rings considered in this article are assumed to be commutative Noetherian with $1(\neq 0)$ having finite (Krull) dimension.
 Additionally, all graded rings discussed in this article are assumed to have a non-trivial $\mathbb{N}$-grading.
 For a graded ring $R=\bigoplus_{i\geq 0} R_i$, we use the notation $R_+=\bigoplus_{i\geq 1} R_i$ to represent the irrelevant ideal in $R$ containing all elements which can be written as a sum of homogeneous elements of degree $>0$.
 Every module considered in this article is assumed to be finitely generated.
+The symbol $e_1$ denotes the vector $(1, 0, \ldots, 0)$.